2010 Bihar Legislative Assembly election: RJD+

+United Progressive Alliance

 Campaign

 Bihar Chief Minister Nitish Kumar said his party has nothing in common with its coalition partner the BJP, and that the decision not to have the Gujarat Chief Minister Narendra Modi campaign in Bihar was made by the BJP alone and not him after a rift over Modi's earlier visit and the return of funds from Gujarat for relief work following the 2008 Bihar flood.
 He also said there was no possibility of having an alliance with the INC.

 The BJP attacked the INC and its former allies, saying they would lose the election because "There is nothing but [a] NDA wave perceptible in Bihar and Nitish Kumar will once against return to power with [a] two-thirds majority."
 Their coalition partner and CM Kumar also attacked the INC as being responsible for Bihar's "backwardness."

 The JDU's Sharad Yadav attacked the INC's General Secretary Rahul Gandhi, who was campaigning for the party's Bihar campaign: "What does Rahul Gandhi know about politics?
 Somebody wrote on the paper and gave it to you and you read it out.
 We are an unfortunate country.
 He should be thrown into the Ganga."
 He also blamed Gandhi for "indulging in dynastic politics."

 Gandhi also controversially said that "Aapki Congress party gareebon ki party hai, aapki party hai."["Your Congress party is the party of the poor, your party."]